nastya236/nastya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Master student at  [Ecole polytechnique fédérale de Lausanne](https://www.epfl.ch/en/).
+I am a MS student at  [Ecole polytechnique fédérale de Lausanne](https://www.epfl.ch/en/).
 Besides that, I am a Research Assistant at [Adaptive Motor Control Lab](http://www.mackenziemathislab.org) headed by [Mackenzie Mathis](http://www.mackenziemathislab.org/mackenziemathis).

-Currently, I am working on improving the generation ability of pose estimation models in [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) with [Shaokai Ye](https://yeshaokai.github.io).
-Also, I am developing new features for [CEBRA](https://cebra.ai), led by [Steffen Schneider](https://stes.io).
+Currently, I am working on extensions for [CEBRA](https://cebra.ai), led by [Steffen Schneider](https://stes.io).
+Also, I am improving the generalisation ability of pose estimation models in [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) with [Shaokai Ye](https://yeshaokai.github.io)

-I received my BSc degree in Applied Math and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
+I pursued my BSc degree in Applied Math and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
 During my undergraduate studies, I worked in [Machine Intelligence Lab](http://mil-team.com) as AI Researcher.
-As a member of the Computer Vision and Signal Processing team, I conducted research in the different fields of Artificial Intelligence and helped big technical companies to build and deploy AI models on wearable devices.
+As a member of the Computer Vision and Signal Processing team, I conducted research and helped big technical companies to build and deploy AI models on wearable devices.

-My research goal and passion is to work on algorithms and models of AI that improve different tasks and are agnostic to the specific inductive bias in data.
+My research goal is to build models and algorithms by learning data-type invariant features and relations.
+To be more specific, I am interested in self-supervised learning for behaviour understanding.
 More details about my experience in my {{< staticref "uploads/CV_Filippova.pdf" "newtab" >}}resume{{< /staticref >}}.